homieiot/convention/convention.md

 * `homie` / `device ID` / **`$device-attribute`**:

-The following device attributes are mandatory and MUST be sent, even if it is just an empty string (note that `$homie` and `$state` can never be empty).
+The following device attributes are mandatory and MUST be sent.

 | Topic       |                                                    Description            |
 |-------------|--------------------------------------------------------------------------|